-Jade French is a contemporary art curator and researcher based in Liverpool, UK.
-Jade has worked extensively alongside learning disabled people to explore the intersection of contemporary art, disability and social change, with a focus on issues of intellectual access and inclusion within museums and galleries.
-Her research currently explores inclusive curating and its role in initiating broader conversations around democracy and diversity in cultural spaces.
+Jade French is a museum professional and researcher based in Liverpool.
+Jade has worked extensively alongside community groups to explore the intersection of curating, participation and social change, with a focus on issues of intellectual access and inclusion within museums, galleries and heritage sites.
+Her research currently explores inclusive and accessible curating and its role in initiating broader conversations around democracy and diversity in cultural spaces.

-Jade French is an curator, facilitator and researcher who has been running participatory and inclusive arts projects since 2009.
-During this time Jade has worked extensively alongside learning disabled people to explore the intersection of contemporary art, disability and social change, with a focus on issues of intellectual access and inclusion within museums and galleries.
-Her research currently explores inclusive approaches to curating and commissioning art and their role in initiating broader conversations around democracy and diversity in cultural spaces.
+Jade’s research currently explores inclusive approaches to curating, commissioning and interpreting art and their role in initiating broader conversations around democracy and diversity in cultural spaces.
 Jade is currently writing a book for Arc Humanities Press ‘Inclusive Curating in Contemporary Art: A Practical Guide’, as well as editing a second book ‘Intellectual Disability and Visual Art: A Critical Enquiry’ for publisher Palgrave Macmillan.

 Jade’s practice has primarily taken the form of visual art exhibitions and public workshop programmes, but she has also produced a number of collaborative book projects, films and zines.
-She has worked with a variety of cultural institutions including Bluecoat, The Atkinson, Hull City of Culture and The Women’s Library, and in June/July 2018 she will be undertaking The Firestation Studio’s International Curator Residency in Dublin, Ireland.
+She has worked with a variety of cultural institutions including Bluecoat, The Atkinson, Hull City of Culture and The Women’s Library, and in June/July 2018 was awarded The Fire Station Studio’s International Curator Residency in Dublin, Ireland.